Lean

 Five S

 5S.
-A targeted list of activities that promote organization and efficiency within a workspace.
-The Five S steps are: sort, set in order, sweep, standardize, and sustain.
+A targeted list of activities that promotes organization and efficiency within a workspace.
+The Five S steps are sort, set in order, sweep, standardize, and sustain.

 kaizen

-A Japanese word that means "change for the better."
-Kaizen is a method of continuous improvement that requires everyone in the company to seek and eliminate waste and errors.
+A method of continuous improvement that requires everyone in the company to seek and eliminate waste and error.
+Kaizen is a Japanese word that means “change for the better.”

-An approach to manufacturing that seeks to reduce the cycle time of processes, increase flexibility, and improve quality.
-Lean approaches help to eliminate waste in all its forms.
+An approach to manufacturing that seeks to improve quality and productivity, reduce cost, and eliminate waste.
+Lean manufacturing helps to eliminate waste in all its forms.

 overall equipment effectiveness